Open for one new engagement · Q3 2026 Fractional CTO · Agency Mentor Berlin · Remote

 What do you actually help agency owners with? +

 Two things, mostly.
-Either you're not generating enough demand — struggling to find leads, close deals, and convince clients you're not a commodity.
+Either you're not generating enough demand: struggling to find leads, close deals, and convince clients you're not a commodity.
 Or you have demand but you're working yourself into the ground trying to deliver it all.
-The tactical stuff in between — hiring, scoping, writing proposals — that's easier to solve once the bigger issue is clear.
+The tactical stuff in between (hiring, scoping, writing proposals) is easier to solve once the bigger issue is clear.

 What does working together look like? +